Gizra/Gizra-Way-Book/features_module_how_to_share_sites_config_with_oth.md

 ![](images/features/3_parts_drupal.png)

 When we collaborate on projects, build a site together, we often want to share our work.
 As we build Drupal sites, define content types, setup Views and Panels, we end up making a lot of configuration changes.
 These changes are stored in the DB.
 Code is easy to share, but there is no easy way to merge changes to the DB.

+In addition, during the work we move between environments: localy -> dev -> stage ->prod.
+Content is going down from prod, and config is going up from local.
+Whatever you have running on your computer has no significance.
+Only if it can be reproduced and later be pushed to production, then we care about it.

-So here is our challenge - how do we share a site’s configuration with others?
+So here is our challenge - how do we share a site’s configuration with others and between environments?

 One possible solution is to document all the configurations made and repeat them in the new environment.
 However, this is not a very clever way of working.
 It takes a lot of time and there are too many opportunities to make mistakes along the way.